How does dysphoric mania feel?

-It is important to see a doctor as soon as a dysphoric episode appears.
-An episode can put a patient at risk of harm, and symptoms can worsen the longer they are left untreated.
+It is essential to see a doctor as soon as a mixed episode starts to develop.
+An episode can put an individual at risk of harm, and symptoms can worsen without treatment.

-It is also easier to treat symptoms earlier in the episode when they are less severe, Dr. Grunebaum told MNT.
+Treatment is easier when symptoms are less severe, Dr. Grunebaum told MNT.

 "Episodes can lead persons suffering from dysphoric mania to make impulsive decisions which can cause problems they later regret, another reason why earlier treatment is better.
 Lastly, there is some evidence that remaining in a state of dysphoric mania is not good for the brain and may lead to more difficult to treat symptoms if prolonged."

-Dr. Noonan adds that dysphoric mania is difficult to treat, but treatment is essential because of the risks involved.
+Dr. Noonan adds that bipolar disorder with mixed features is difficult to treat, but seeking treatment is essential because of the risks involved.
 Hospitalization may be necessary if the person attempts or is considering suicide.